kaneoriley/crate/README.md

 Content Types: "application/x-font-otf", "application/x-font-ttf"

+Methods:
-Has an extra `fontAsset.getFontName()` method which returns the human readable name embedded in the font.
+`getFontName()`: Returns the human readable name embedded in the font.

 * ImageAsset

 Content Types: "image/jpeg", "image/png", "image/pjpeg", "image/gif", "image/bmp", "image/x-windows-bmp", "image/webp"

-Has two extra methods, `imageAsset.getWidth()` and `imageAsset.getHeight()`, which return the calculated width/height of the image.
+Methods:
+`getWidth()`: Returns the width of the image, as calculated at compile time.
+`getHeight()`: Returns the height of the image, as calculated at compile time.

 * SvgAsset

 Content Types: "image/svg+xml", "image/svg+xml-compressed"

-Purely for identification at the moment.
+No extra methods.
 Requires adding the `androidsvg` library as a depenency in your module (refer to Gradle setup explanation below).
 * TODO: Read in some helpful SVG properties at compile time.

 ## Usage